 Open Sud de France - Betting Odds, Favourites, History and Past Winners

-Open Sud de France was first held in 1978.
-The competition was initially regarded as France's biggest tennis competition after the French Open.
-Back then, the tournament served as the decider of the French Crown.
+The Open Sud de France was first held in 1978 and was originally regarded as one of France's most significant tennis events outside of the French Open.
+In its early years, the tournament was viewed as a national crown decider for French tennis.

 Venue: